MatAtBread/ApiPublisher/README.md

 NB: ApiPublisher v1.1.x has a breaking change.
 In order to be compatible with Express 4, and as part of optimizing nested APIs, you must now pass
 `api.handle` to `app.use()`, NOT just `api`.
 RemoteApi now automatically provisions nested APIs.

-In v1.1.0 there is no automatic mechanism to load nested APIs on-the-fly.
-They must be declared as clientInstance.
-This will be fixed in a subsequent release.

 Installation
 ============